 Ref.
+Category Priority Complete By

+Q4 Measures To Limit Fire S Spread And Development No Timescale

+Finding /Observation Action/Recommendation

-Category Priority Complete By Q4 Measures To Limit Fire Spread And Development No Timescale Finding/Observation Action/Recommendation n Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas has been sealed up, and there were no residents present to grant access to any of the top floor flats.
-In other identical blocks within the immediate neighbourhood, the access hatches within the top floor flats were considered to be of low fire resistance. major refurbishment of the access hatches in the hat fire resistance as the ceil minimum).
-This is consider recommendation as within the longer term, such as dur ne top floor flats, replace the r llways with ones that have th ings they are installed in (30- ered to be a very low priority in other identical blocks samp Il in the roof void between the roof void e same minutes
+Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
+The roof void access hatch in the common areas has been sealed up, however the resident in flat 12 kindly allowed the assessor to survey the roof void from an access hatch within their flat.
+A masonry wall was present between the flat and the common areas.
+The access hatch within the flat was considered to be of low fire resistance.
+In the longer term, such as during a major refurbishment of the top floor flats, replace the roof void access hatches in the hallways with ones that have the same fire resistance as the ceilings they are installed in (30-minutes minimum).
+This is considered to be a very low priority recommendation due to the masonry wall in the roof void between the flats and the common area. n the e as the This is due to the

+Image: Q41 Image: Q42